rashed-k/Terraform-Helm-Ingress-Drupal-EFS/README.md

 ```

-As the helm chart provided by bitnami has Type Loadbalancer for Drupal Service, If your use case needs ingress controller to control the traffic then based on this particular use case change the type = Loadbalancer - type = ClusterIP in the values.yaml file -
+As the helm chart provided by bitnami has Type Loadbalancer for Drupal Service, If your use case needs ingress controller to control external traffic from external loadbalancer then based on this particular use case change the type = Loadbalancer - type = ClusterIP in the values.yaml file -

 ```